 Oklahoma is a jurisdiction that classifies crimes by degree.
 Robbery in Oklahoma can be of the first or second degree, with robbery in the first degree the more serious crime of the two.

-First-degree robbery is a felony offense punishable by not less than 10 years in prison.
+First-degree robbery is a felony offense punishable by a minimum of 10 years in prison.
 Second-degree robbery is a felony punishable by up to 10 years in prison.
-(Okla.
-Stat. tit.21 § 798)
+Okla.
+Stat. tit.21 § 798

 A Detailed Examination of Elements and Defenses